AntoineLemarchand/itsm-ng_api/README.md

 1. Clone the repository: `git clone https://github.com/itsmng/itsm-ng_api.git`
 2. Change into the project directory: `cd itsm-ng_api`
 3. Install dependencies: `yarn`
-4. Modify the `.env-sample` file to your liking and rename it as `.env`
+4. Modify the `.env-sample` file according to your environment settings and rename it to `.env`.
 5. Start the application: `yarn start`

 ## Usage

-If your .env file is setup on the same database as your itsm-ng frontend, everything should work out of the box
+If your .env file is configured to use the same database as your ITSM-ng frontend, the application should work seamlessly.
+An API documentation should be accessible on the route `/api`.

 ## Contributing